fhellwig/graph-service/README.md

 Version 2.0.2

 Exports the `GraphService` class allowing you to access the Microsoft Graph API at `https://graph.microsoft.com`.
 The `GraphService` class is subclassed from the [`HttpsService`](https://github.com/fhellwig/https-service) class.
 The `GraphService` class constructor requires a credentials object having a `getAccessToken` method to obtain the bearer token that is sent with each request.
-You can use the [`ClientCredentials`](https://github.com/fhellwig/client-credentials) or provide your own instance as long as it provides the `getAccessToken` method that returns a promise resolved with an access token.
+You can use a [`ClientCredentials`](https://github.com/fhellwig/client-credentials) instance or provide your own instance as long as it provides the `getAccessToken` method that returns a promise resolved with an access token.

 The default Graph API version is `v1.0`.
 This can be overridded in the constructor (e.g., `beta`).